 Clean the picnic table with deck wash.

-You can apply the deck wash with Mr. LongArm’s Telewash and Very Stiff Flow-thru Brush.
+If your picnic table needs to be cleaned before staining you can apply deck wash with Mr. LongArm’s Telewash and Very Stiff Flow-thru Brush.
 Deck wash is easy to find in the paint and stain sections of most hardware stores.
-Let the wood dry thoroughly, 3 to 4 hours in the sunlight should suffice.
+Let the wood dry thoroughly, 24 hours before applying stain.